twiddlingbits/twr-wasm/docs/api/api-localization.md

 struct lconv *localeconv(void);
 ~~~

-As well as the standard library functions above, appropriate functions take into account the current locale (printf, strcoll, etc).
+As well as the two standard library functions above, appropriate functions take into account the current locale (printf, strcoll, etc).

-Note that `setlocale` returns a string using BCP 47 format (similar to a web browser).
+Note that `setlocale` returns a string using BCP 47 format (like a web browser).
 Locale strings look like "en-US.UTF-8", instead of "en_US.UTF-8".
 A dash, not an underscore, is used as a separator.

 **POSIX functions**